sammmlow/openspacesg/docs/_sources/index.rst.txt

 The Open Space Singapore Community is a technical body of young professionals and students with a passion for the research and development of space science and engineering.

 Our mission is to synergise the local aerospace community, create an avenue to channel our professional service back to the community, and give our younger talents a runway for learning and career development.
-We envision a cohesive aerospace community where we celebrate open discourse and promote a free exchange of ideas and resources for the greater good and for the development of our community members.
+We envision a cohesive aerospace community where we celebrate open discourse and promote mindshare for the greater good and for the development of our community members.

 |